 Chicken picking is very similar to hybrid picking.
 The difference is that fingers and pick are not broken up between strings (bass and treble).
 Instead, they are used together.
 Chicken picking involves plucking the string, or pulling it outwards with your finger, and then immediately muting it with another finger.
 This gives less twang and more precision to the note.
 It can be done with either the pick and a finger, or two fingers.

 When you pull the string out, it is important not to let it “snap back.”
 This means, don’t release it as you would a sling shot or a rubber band.
 Instead, pull it just a bit and release.
-Once the notes sounds, mute it with either the same finger or an alternate finger.
+Once the notes sound, mute it with either the same finger or an alternate finger.

 One of the worst things that you can do is try to mute the string with your fretting hand.
 This will cause your hand to become jumbled.
 Just like all guitarists, your picking hand focuses on picking and muting, and your fretting hand focuses on fretting.